forlilab/Meeko/docs/source/installation.rst

 Additionally, the following optional dependencies are required for some functionalities:

+- ProDy

-- ProDy (Ensure your Python version is <3.12 if using ProDy.
-See details in the section below: :ref:`suport-py312`. )
+If using ProDy, please ensure that your Python version is <3.12 if using ProDy.
+For more details see :ref:`suport-py312`.

+- espaloma
-- espaloma (See installation details at `espaloma readthedocs <https://espaloma.wangyq.net/install.html>`_)
+See installation details at `espaloma readthedocs <https://espaloma.wangyq.net/install.html>`_

 From conda-forge